What is Content Mix?

 What’s the ideal content mix ratio?

 Start with 80/20 (value/promotion).
 Adjust based on your audience’s response.
 Track engagement rates by content category and increase what works.
-There’s no universal perfect ratio — it depends on your audience and platform.
+There’s no universal perfect ratio.
+It depends on your audience and platform.

 How often should you review your content mix?